 It never happened.

-And then we have real people making real allegations of real laws being broken, like for example, every law in every state pretty much allows even partisan observers to watch the full complete vote counting and all these people signing affidavits under the threat of perjury, all saying, yeah, we couldn't see anything.
+Like, for example, every law in every state pretty much allows even partisan observers to watch the full complete vote counting and all these people signing affidavits under the threat of perjury, all saying, yeah, we couldn't see anything.

-And we're all to come together, Lindsay.
+And we're all to come together, Lindsey.

 Yeah, I can't say anything better.